Troubleshooting the connector¶

 You can save the returned data in CSV format to send to Snowflake Support.

-Recovering an Inaccessible Object¶
+Recovering an inaccessible object¶

 Dropping an object.